abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 in meditation—the freedom that comes from simply sitting, not becoming anything, resting in a state of mind that is able to put things down.

-Yesterday I was reflecting on the word *concentration,* which is the most common translation for *samādhi.* I think that’s a poor translation because concentration has a strong sense of coercing the mind, forcing it to be a certain way.
+Yesterday I was reflecting on the word *concentration*, which is the most common translation for *samādhi*.
+I think that’s a poor translation because concentration has a strong sense of coercing the mind, forcing it to be a certain way.
 My understanding of samādhi is that it is a freeing experience, rather than one which squeezes the mind into a